Toddy Puller: Legislative career

 Puller was a member of the Senate committees on Commerce and Labor, Courts of Justice, Local Government, Rehabilitation and Social Services (Chair), and Rules.
 In 2010 55% of the bills she sponsored or supported passed the Virginia Senate.
 Of all of the co-patrons of her bills, 56% were Democrats, 44% were Republicans.

-In 2011, the Family Foundation of Virginia scored Puller's voting record as a 7 of 100.

-The American Conservative Union gave Puller a 0% on their state legislative ratings.

-In 2006, the Virginia League of Conservation Voters announced that she achieved 100% Legislative Hero status for the year for her votes on conservation issues.

 In July 2011, the Governor of Virginia, Bob McDonnell, signed 'Ashley's Law' which requires emergency responders to use their flashing lights and sirens when entering an intersection against a red light or else yield to traffic.
 The bill had been written and sponsored by Puller after a young woman was killed in 2008 when her automobile was struck crossing US Route 1 in Fairfax County, Virginia by a speeding police vehicle whose driver had not activated the siren.

 According to the Charleston Gazette-Mail, she has been "the Senate's most forceful and authoritative voice for veterans' issues" for her work on property tax exemptions for disabled veterans, and her support of Virginia's Wounded Warriors Program.

 Puller was re-elected to the Virginia Senate in November 2011 with 55% of the votes.